 Although bronchogenic cysts are usually fluid filled, occasionally a communication may develop following infection or intervention, resulting in an air-filled cystic structure +/- an air-fluid level 1,5.

 The cysts usually appear as soft-tissue density rounded structures, sometimes with compression of surrounding structures.
 Occasionally such compression can lead to air-trapping and a hyperlucent hemithorax 5.
-As the cysts may contain calcium oxalate, dependent layering of calcific density material may on occasion be seen 5.
+As the cysts may contain calcium oxalate, dependent layering of calcific density material (milk of calcium) may on occasion be seen 5,10.

 Typically appear as well circumscribed spherical or ovoid masses of variable attenuation 1,4.